OCA/web/web_tree_dynamic_colored_field/README.rst

     ...

-    With this example, the content of the field named `color` will be used to populate the `color` CSS calue.
+    With this example, the content of the field named `color` will be used to populate the `color` CSS value.
 Use a function field to return whichever color you want depending on the other record values.
 Note this this overrides the `colors` attribute, and that you need the tree to load your field in the first place by adding it as invisible field.